Back to Documentation

 get_transaction_status(transaction_id)

 Poll execution lifecycle and result payload for an existing transaction.
+Once status is completed or failed, the next buyer-side action is usually fetching verified feedback options.

 ParameterTypeRequiredDescription